martinatjie/playground/README.md

 - Spotify plugin with better shuffle and shuffle options
 - SSL certificate auto-updater integrating with GoDaddy
 - story point identifier
+- story book maker for kids giving users a few options to change the characte name, look etc.
 - Table setting/decoration helper app
 - teams urgency sentiment checker that can turn off Teams for an X nr of minutes for focus time unless an urgent message comes through.
 Also warns you if you open Teams again too early and break your focus cycle.
 - test assertion converter e.g. from fluent to nsubstitute